gagneurlab/AbExp/README.md

    ```
 4) configure `system_config.yaml`:
    - specify paths to the VEP cache, CADD cache, LOFTEE data and LOFTEE source code as defined in steps 2-4
-   - (optional) Disable downloading the SpliceAI-RocksDB cache for pre-computed SpliceAI annotations
+   - (optional) Disable downloading the SpliceAI-RocksDB cache for pre-computed SpliceAI annotations by setting absplice.use\_spliceai\_rocksdb to False
    - (optional) Change file paths of automatically downloaded annotations to shared location
    - (optional) Any options defined in `defaults.yaml` can be overwritten in this file if necessary
 2) run `mamba env create -f envs/abexp-veff-py.yaml`